PennyLaneAI/qml/glossary/qcnn.rst

 .. note::

-   Note: quantum convolutional neural networks are different from *quanvolutional* neural networks.
+   Quantum convolutional neural networks as presented here are different from *quanvolutional* neural networks.
 See the :doc:`demo about quanvolutional networks </demos/tutorial_quanvolution>` to learn more!